 Can I drink Reign if I’m Vegan?

-From what I’ve gathered, while Reign isn’t officially vegan-certified, it should be perfectly fine for you to have even if you happen to be vegan.
+From what I’ve gathered, while Reign isn’t officially vegan-certified, it should be perfectly fine for you to have it even if you happen to be vegan.

 As for Reign’s official stance, they did give this response below when asked about how vegan their product was in an online forum.